gvwilson/sdxpy/src/perf/index.md

-we write a function that takes a list of strings like `3x3` or `100x20`, creates dataframes of each size, times operations, and reports the results:
+we write a function that takes a list of strings like `3x3` or `100x20`, creates dataframes of each size, times operations, and reports the results.
+We call this function `sweep` because executing code multiple times with different parameters to measure performance is called [%g parameter_sweeping "parameter sweeping" %]:

 [% inc file="timing.py" keep="sweep" %]

-This function is called `sweep` because executing code multiple times with different parameters to measure performance is called [%g parameter_sweeping "parameter sweeping" %].
-{: .continue}

 The results are shown in [%t perf-timing %] and [%f perf-analysis %].
-For a 1000 by 1000 dataframe
+For a \\( 1000 \times 1000 \\) dataframe
 selection is over 250 times faster with column-wise storage than with row-wise, while filtering is 1.8 times slower.